 Whilst there really are no right or wrong reasons to seek out therapy or counselling, it is important that you can commit to attending regularly.
 Building enough trust to safely explore painful thoughts out loud and/or allow yourself to express your emotions freely, usually takes time.
-I will pay careful attention to this and from time to time I will encourage us both to talk about how we feel we’re doing together.
+I will pay careful attention to this and from time to time I will ensure we reflect together about what's working well and less well.

-In addition to paying great attention to what you are telling me, I will also endeavour to tune into what else might be going on for you, perhaps just outside of your conscious awareness.
-This kind of psychodynamic approach invites you to notice, explore and challenge the deep-rooted patterns of thinking, feeling and behaving which, from behind the scenes, have directed your life thus far.
-We will explore how they might show up in our work together and what you can learn from this.
+In addition to listening carefully to what you are telling me, I will also endeavour to tune into what else might be going on for you, perhaps just outside of your conscious awareness.
+This kind of psychodynamic approach invites you to notice, explore and then question the deep-rooted patterns of thinking, feeling and behaving which, from behind the scenes, have directed your life thus far.
+Wexplore how they might show up in our work together and what you can learn from this.
 Achieving greater awareness and clarity of your powerful patterns offers you the possibility of making different choices going forward.

 Training, qualifications & experience

 You may have noticed that there are a mind boggling number of different talking therapies available.
 They all have their value and many experienced practitioners will adapt their approach to meet the specific needs of each client.
-Whilst I am a Certified Transactional Analyst (meaning I trained for 6 years to Masters level in an approach called Transactional Analysis or TA for short), I will also draw upon other theoretical models and approaches in our work together.
-My training means that I meet the rigorous standards established by both the UK Council for Psychotherapy (UKCP) and the European Association of Transactional Analysis (EATA) and I am also registered with the British Association of Counselling and Psychotherapy (MBACP).
+Whilst I am a Certified Transactional Analyst, meaning I trained for 6 years to Masters level in an approach called Relational Transactional Analysis (TA for short), I also draw extensively upon other theoretical models and approaches in our work together including Attachment Theory, Compassion Based Therapy, Polyvagal Theory, Sensorimotor and Internal Family Systems.
+I am a registered, full clinical member of the UK Council for Psychotherapy (UKCP) and approved by the European Association of Transactional Analysis (EATA) to practise as a psychotherapist.
+I am also a registered member of the British Association of Counselling and Psychotherapy (MBACP).

-TA lends itself both to working at a more practical and cognitive /behavioural level (very useful for short term work) and also to working at greater psychological depth (essential in my view for longer term work).
+TA is a wonderfully flexible approach that lends itself both to working at a more practical and cognitive /behavioural level (more useful for short term work) and working at greater psychological depth (essential in my view for longer term work and more complex needs).

 In addition to being in private practice, I have over 20 years' experience of supporting people in the workplace who may be suffering from stress, burnout and associated difficulties.